Skip to content

 Resize and Move

-• Drag corners or edges to resize
+• Drag 8 corner/edge handles to resize

 • Drag the center to move

-• Press Delete to remove selected annotation
+• Press Delete or Backspace to remove selected annotation

 Polygon (Segment)